kumahq/kuma-website/docs/docs/0.7.0/documentation/deployments.md

 <kuma-enabled-pod>$ curl http://echo-server_echo-example_svc_1010.mesh
 ```
 The first method still works, but is limited to endpoints implemented within the same Kuma zone (i.e. the same Kubernetes cluster).
-The second option allows to consume a service that is distributed cross the distributed Kuma cluster (bound by the same `global` control plane).
+The second option allows to consume a service that is distributed across the Kuma cluster (bound by the same `global` control plane).
 For
 example the there can be an endpoint running in another Kuma zone in a different data-center.

 Since most HTTP clients (such as `curl`) will default to port 80, the port can be omitted, like in the third option above.